afv1/Dip/README.md

-# Java test Spring service for determining the type of scanned document
+# Java Spring test service for determining the type of scanned document
--

 With use of Zebra Crossing and Tess4J libs